-No Date Received Supportive/Not Response Summary Officer's Response Modification Supportive Identified 28 11 December 2020 Not Supportive sustains 36 holesan aquatic centre has been developed elsewhere by the town of cambridge.
+No Date Received Supportive/Not Response Summary Officer's Response Modification Supportive Identified 28 11 December 2020 Not Supportive What assessment took place in deciding the golf course as the location for a RAF?
+I am totally against locating this facility on the lake 9 of the golf course.
+Burswood has closed, i have heard whaleback will close.
+In the north, Wembley golf course sustains 36 holesan aquatic centre has been developed elsewhere by the town of cambridge.
 Its inevitable that collier will be even busier.
 Why replace a recreation facility with a recreation facility?
 Why not upgrade existing facility at george burnett and add a swimming pool if that is considered necessary.
 Why does it all need to be concentrated at collier park golf course?
 With attendant parking and traffic congestion.
 There must be many other potential sitesincluding george burnett reserve!
 Costs must be a concern despite the upbeat language in the business plan.
 Has anyone checked out if aqualife and leisurelife are profitable for the vic park council?
 Or their basketball and other courts?
-My understanding is that these types of facilities nearly always run at a - N/A 29 12 December 2020 Not Supportive you are going to construct a pool keep it modest and affordable, without destroying another sporting facility, especially now that "Planners" are turning South Perth into high density living.
+My understanding is that these types of facilities nearly always run at a loss.
+I attend aqualife regularly (10 minute drive) and it is very underutilised, as is the leisure life centre (see Urbis community facilities needs assessment report prepared in october 2019 for town of victoria park).
+Where will the \$20 million the south perth council will contribute come from?
+I thought the new mayor was elected with a platform of reducing rates! location after an in depth study identified it as the most appropriate and financially N/A 29 12 December 2020 Not Supportive I find it difficult to understand how our Council can even contemplate spending \$80,000,000 on a swimming pool, plus destroy a 9 hole golf course in the process.
+Perth is loosing golf courses, Bursewood, Rosehill, Glen Iris, Rockingham etc. If you are going to construct a pool keep it modest and affordable, without destroying another sporting facility, especially now that "Planners" are turning South Perth into high density living.
 We will need all the open spaces and sporting facilities we can get.
 I am totally against your wasteful proposal.
 Build a pool in another location that does not take out an existing sporting or recreation facility, and keep it realistic.
-This should not be about kingdom building. demonstrates the difficulties in maintaining them in a financially viable state.
-The Operational Feasibility Report identifies that this development provides the improved N/A 30 16 December 2020 Supportive Would like RAF to proceed.
+This should not be about kingdom building.
+The closure of multiple golf courses locally demonstrates the difficulties in maintaining them in a financially viable state.
+The Operational Feasibility Report identifies that this development provides the improved business case returns that are required support the long-term viability of the Collier Park Golf Course.
+It will provide additional services both for golfers and the broader community whilst maintaining 27 holes, albeit one nine of a shorter length (par31).
+N/A 30 16 December 2020 Supportive Would like RAF to proceed.
 Facility needed in South Perth Noted N/A